pjcj/Devel--Cover/docs/cpancover.md

 -------

 The results of the runs will be stored in the ~/staging directory.
-If this is not where you want them stored (quite is rather likely) then the simplest solution is probably to make that directory a symlink to the real location.
+If this is not where you want them stored (which is rather likely) then the simplest solution is probably to make that directory a symlink to the real location.

 The results consist of the Devel::Cover cover_db directory for each package